metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 ### I'm in a bunch of groups but can't see the sandboxed data

-- We only allow one group per user for sandboxing (https://www.metabase.com/docs/latest/enterprise-guide/data-sandboxes.html#a-user-can-only-have-one-sandbox-per-table) - if someone is a member of two or more groups with different permissions, figuring out whether it should be allowed or disallowed becomes very tricky.
+- We only allow [one sandbox per table][one-sandbox-per-table]: if someone is a member of two or more groups with different permissions, every rule for figuring out whether access should be allowed or not is very confusing.
+We therefore only allow one rule, which sometimes means the administrator will create a new group to capture precisely who's allowed access to what.

 [authenticating-with-saml]: /docs/latest/enterprise-guide/authenticating-with-saml.html
-[cte]: /glossary.html#cte
+[one-sandbox-per-table]: /docs/latest/enterprise-guide/data-sandboxes.html#a-user-can-only-have-one-sandbox-per-table
+[prepared-statement]: /glossary.html#prepared-statement
 [sandboxing-your-data]: /docs/latest/enterprise-guide/data-sandboxes.html